san-sei/documents/content/en/docs/for_administrators/on-premises-deployment/dedicated_deployment_options.md

 ### Single Node Deployment

-Ideal for smaller-scale deployments, the single node deployment option involves installing all components on a single server.
+Ideal for small to medium-scale deployments, the single node deployment option involves installing all components on a single server.
 This streamlined approach offers simplicity and ease of management.

 #### Minimum System Requirements